wofsauge/IsaacDocs/docs/faq/faq.md

 - Code that doesn't work, but is easy to understand, can be modified to be made to work.
 - Code that works, but is indecipherable, is going to be very difficult to modify.
 And this means that we probably can't fix any bugs or add new features.

 One of the key insights of [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the creator of the [Python](https://www.python.org/) programming language, was that [code is read much more often than it is written](https://www.python.org/dev/peps/pep-0008/).
 Python was designed to be concise, clean, and readable.
-It had standard ways of doing things and recommended that everyone follow the [PEP-8 coding standard](https://www.python.org/dev/peps/pep-0008/).
+It had standard ways of doing things and recommends that everyone follow the [PEP-8 coding standard](https://www.python.org/dev/peps/pep-0008/).
 Now, Python is the [most popular programming language in the world](https://pypl.github.io/PYPL.html).
-The readability of the code isn't the only reason for Python's rise to success, but it is one of the more important ones.
+The readability of the code isn't the *only* reason for Python's rise, but it is one of the more important ones.

 ## Lua